As a journalist or civil society activist it can be very useful to visualise data geographically via mapping.

 There are a wide variety of geodata formats, but one of the most commonly used is called a shapefile.
 The name “shapefile” is a misnomer – it’s really three different files that are used together to describe geometry (e.g. municipal boundaries), coordinates (e.g. voting stations) and attributes (e.g. voting station opening hours) as well as an index file to make searching faster.
 You need to use all these files together.

-In this guide we’re going to create a map using CartoDB – a powerful, free open-source mapping tool that’s easy to use and has a large and active support community.
+In this guide we’re going to be mapping using CartoDB – a powerful, free open-source mapping tool that’s easy to use and has a large and active support community.

 Take a look through their gallery to see examples of what people have created with it.